Don’t miss MELBOURNE FESTIVAL 14th & 15th September 2019 10am – 5pm! Melbourne, DE73 8EJ

 The Busk Stops are now so popular we have THREE Music Marquees outside the Senior Citizen Centre, Food Festival and Assembly Rooms there is live music from 12-5 on Saturday and 12-4 on Sunday – it’s great to see so many families and young people enjoying themselves.

 Finally the classic cars drew lots of jealous looks last year and the car procession was very popular.
-This year you will find the Classic Cars in the idyllic setting of the Carriage Circle at Melbourne Hall so come and see the Cars, admire the view and visit the artists in Melbourne Hall Billiard Room.
+This year you will find the Classic Cars in the idyllic setting of the Carriage Circle at Melbourne Hall with thousands of people coming to see the Cars, admire the view and visit the artists in Melbourne Hall Billiard Room.

-Parking is available at Melbourne School at a small charge in aid of the PTA and parking is free on Castle Lane Industrial Estate and in Melbourne village centre.
+Parking is free on Castle Lane Industrial Estate and in Melbourne village centre.
 It is very busy in the centre and we suggest parking a little way out of the centre – nowhere is more than 10 minutes from the Trail!

-A date for your diaries… Melbourne Festival’s popular Art & Architecture Trail will see the doors open on 70 houses in the heart of the village to host 120 Artists on Saturday 17th & Sunday 18th September this year.
+A date for your diaries… Melbourne Festival’s popular Art & Architecture Trail will see the doors open on 70 houses in the heart of the village to host 140 Artists on Saturday 14th & Sunday 15th September 2019.
 Families are always extremely welcome at Melbourne and in recent years have had their own Trail within the Trail.
-Last year we had a special Fairy Tale Trail for the young, and the young at heart, based on much loved traditional Fairy Tales.
-The Fairy Tale Trail, and lots more activities for families, were included in the £5 Art Trail Guide for the Art & Architecture Trail.
+Each year we have a special Family Trail for the young, and the young at heart, based on much loved traditional fairy tales or classic stories.
+The Family Trail and lots of activities for families are included in the £5 Art Trail Guide for the Art & Architecture Trail.

 Each year we have “STORY STOPS” where young visitors can have 5 minutes rest and read a book in Melbourne Hall Visitor Centre, Melbourne Hall Carriage Circle, The Vicarage Garden and Chantry House Garden.